Stricter return to work provisions in NSW are giving injured employees greater financial assistance to get back on the job.

 The most important changes to return to work rights are:

-- New employment assistance.
 The majority of injured workers will soon be able to claim new employment assistance.
 This is intended to help locate work with a new employer, and includes assistance with transportation, childcare, education and training, equipment, clothing and similar services up to the value of $1,000.
 To be eligible for the employment assistance, workers must demonstrate that they cannot return to their former employer due to their injury, and must show that an offer of employment from a new employer.

-- Additional vocational assistance training.
 Workers who have either exhausted their new employment assistance or are not eligible to receive it may also participate in vocational assistance programs provided by the new State Insurance Regulatory Authority (SIRA), which was created in late 2015.

-- Additional education and training to facilitate a return to work.
 Injured workers may be entitled to up to $8,000 for education and training expenses if they have been assessed with a permanent impairment of 20% or more and have been receiving or will receive weekly payments for more than 78 weeks.
 The training must also be intended to facilitate a return to work, and be provided by an organisation with appropriate credentials.

 What about employers?